-You can read the full Standard EMG Study here.
+You can read my complete Standard EMG Study.
 I removed the physician name to protect their identity, as well as other personal information.
 I don’t hold them accountable for not discovering that I had Piriformis Syndrome.
 It was no one’s fault; it was simply not the correct test.
 The neurologist that ordered the Standard EMG had never heard of Piriformis Syndrome.
 I’m reminded of the saying, “You don’t know what you don’t know.”

 Provocative EMG Success

 On March 1, 2012 I had a Provocative EMG.
 The test lasted about twenty minutes and the results were concrete evidence that I had Piriformis Syndrome.
 I wrote “had” versus “have” because on July 5th, 2012 I had two surgical procedures which successfully treated my case of Piriformis Syndrome.
 However, had I not had a positive Provocative EMG I may not have been an ideal candidate for the surgery.